nanopb/nanopb_cpp/README.md

 ## Limitations

+* All C++ classes should have default constructor
+* All C++ classes should have copy constructor or move constructor
 * ArrayConverter can't work with `std::vector<bool>`, because it has specific implementation which is not compatible with standard behavior.

 [protobuf]: https://developers.google.com/protocol-buffers